 • Aeronautical Radio Operator Certificate

-As a graduate of UAVAIR, you are also entitled to 12 months free membership with the Australian Association of Unmanned Systems (AAUS).
+As a graduate of UAVAIR, you are also entitled to 12 months membership with the Australian Association of Unmanned Systems (AAUS).
 This membership will provide you with discount offers with major service and hardware providers, conference discounts and access to networking opportunities.

 All courseware, handouts and microdrone.